inpout-marcel/slack-bot-quotastic/README.md

 ## Local Development

-Want to develop locally before pushing to Glitch?
+Want to develop locally before pushing to Replit?

 ```bash
 # Clone the repo